Advancing joint strategies for inclusive Agri-Business in Kenya

 Please download the full report (PDF) of the exchange afternoon.

 _ _ _

-The public seminar took place in the context of the NWO-WOTRO Global Challenges Programme Call 2 international multi-stakeholder mid-term meeting from January 15 till 19 in Kenya.
-Please find here the report of GCP-2 projects mid-term meeting.
+The public seminar took place in the context of the NWO-WOTRO Global Challenges Programme Call 2 international multi-stakeholder midterm meeting from January 15 till 19 in Kenya.
+Please find here the news item and full report of the GCP-2 projects midterm meeting.